Quantum-interference-induced pairing in bosonic doped antiferromagnets: Technical details and additional simulation results

-Extensive DMRG studies in the past few years of the Fermi-Hubbard and fermionic $t$-$J$ models have accumulated valuable experience and techniques on how to determine the ground-state properties of 2D systems~\cite{Jiang2018, Jiang2019, Chung2020, Jiang2020a, Qin2020, Gong2021, Lu2022, Lu2023, Jiang2023, Jiang2021, Chen2023}, providing helpful guidance for our current DMRG simulations of the bosonic $t$-$J$ model.
-We implement two DMRG schemes independently to obtain reliable results. \begin{itemize} \item Grand canonical ensemble (GCE) calculations where spontaneous $U(1)$ symmetry breaking is allowed giving rise to non-zero order parameters of pairing or single-particle condensation~\cite{Jiang2021, Chen2023}.
+Extensive DMRG studies in the past few years of the Fermi-Hubbard and fermionic $t$-$J$ models have accumulated valuable experience and techniques on how to determine the ground-state properties of 2D systems~\cite{Jiang2018, Jiang2019, Jiang2020a, Qin2020, Gong2021, Lu2023, Jiang2023, Chen2024, Yang2024, Jiang2021, Chen2023}, providing helpful guidance for our current DMRG simulations of the bosonic $t$-$J$ model.
+We implement two DMRG schemes independently to obtain reliable results. \begin{itemize} \item Grand canonical ensemble (GCE) calculations where spontaneous U(1) symmetry breaking is allowed, giving rise to non-zero order parameters of pairing or single-particle condensation~\cite{Jiang2021, Chen2023}.
 A chemical potential term $H_\mu=-\mu\sum_i n_i$ is introduced to control the doping level $\delta$ indirectly.
-The bond dimensions are kept up to $D=4000$ in the GCE simulations only to measure local properties on the natural ground states~\cite{Chen2023} within broken symmetry plateaus~\cite{Jiang2021}.
+The bond dimensions are kept up to $D=4000$ in the GCE simulations only to measure local properties on the natural ground states~\cite{Chen2023, Tasaki2019} within broken symmetry plateaus~\cite{Jiang2021}.
 This scheme can be considered as a certain interpolation between the exact ground states and the mean-field solutions, where the local properties can faithfully reflect the tendencies of long-range orders in the true ground state, despite that the long-distance correlations obtained by this scheme may not be accurate.
 We perform a variety of simulations with different initial states and temporary pinning fields to avoid being stuck in metastable states.
-The spin-$U(1)$ symmetry is imposed in some of the GCE simulations in the AFM-PDW phase to speed up the computations and control the spin-rotation symmetry-breaking axis. \item Canonical ensemble (CE) calculations where the charge-$U(1)$ and spin-$U(1)$ symmetries are imposed to fix the total particle number (hence the doping level) and total spin $S^z$.
-The phases of matter are determined by computing the decay behaviors of long-distance correlation functions~\cite{Jiang2018, Jiang2019, Chung2020, Jiang2020a, Qin2020, Gong2021, Lu2022, Lu2023, Jiang2023}.
-The bond dimensions are kept up to $D=16000$ in the CE simulations to obtain accurate results with truncation error $\epsilon \lesssim 5\times 10^{-6}$. \end{itemize} Our primary focus is the GCE simulations for width-$8$ systems and the CE simulations for width-$4$ systems, which yield consistent phase diagrams.
-Other scenarios like width-$2$ and width-$6$ systems are also simulated in certain cases to support our conclusions further.
-We exploit either cylindrical boundary conditions (periodic in the $\hat{y}$ direction and open in the $\hat{x}$ direction) like the $32\times 8$ cylinder in or fully open boundary conditions (open in both the $\hat{x}$ and $\hat{y}$ directions).
+The spin-U(1) symmetry is imposed in some of the GCE simulations in the AFM+PDW phase to speed up the computations and control the spin-rotation symmetry-breaking axis. \item Canonical ensemble (CE) calculations where the charge-U(1) and spin-U(1) or SU(2) symmetries are imposed to fix the total particle number (hence the doping level) and total spin $S^z$.
+The phases of matter are determined by computing the decay behaviors of long-distance correlation functions~\cite{Jiang2018, Jiang2019, Jiang2020a, Qin2020, Gong2021, Lu2023, Jiang2023, Chen2024, Yang2024}.
+We keep up to $25000$ SU(2) multiplets or $D\approx 90000$ bond dimensions in CE simulations with truncation error $\epsilon \lesssim 5\times 10^{-6}$. \end{itemize} Our primary focus is the GCE simulations for width-$6,8$ systems and the CE simulations for width-$4,6,8$ systems, which yield consistent phase diagrams.
+Other scenarios, like width-$2$ systems, are also simulated in certain cases to support our conclusions further.
+We exploit either cylindrical boundary conditions (periodic in the $\hat{y}$ direction and open in the $\hat{x}$ direction) or fully open boundary conditions (open in both the $\hat{x}$ and $\hat{y}$ directions).